$H_0$ Without the Sound Horizon (or Supernovae): A 2% Measurement in DESI DR1: Likelihood and Analysis

 \subsection{Emulator}

 Direct evaluation of the full EFT model requires several seconds per call, making it impractical for a single Markov-chain Monte Carlo run (MCMC; \cite{Robert:2004}) and prohibitive for repeated testing.
-To accelerate the computation, we use the \texttt{desilike} 4th-order Taylor-series emulator\footnote{\url{https://desilike.readthedocs.io/en/latest/api/emulators.html\#module-desilike.emulators.taylor}} to generate approximate power spectrum multipoles for each tracer. \texttt{desilike} isolates the cosmology-dependent part of the perturbation theory integrals -- responsible for most of the computational cost -- from the nuisance-dependent part, allowing the Taylor expansion to be performed only over the cosmological parameters.
-We also include the BAO part of the theory when training our emulators in order to ensure consistency during evaluation.
+To accelerate the computation, we use the \texttt{desilike} 4th-order Taylor-series emulator\footnote{\url{https://desilike.readthedocs.io/en/latest/api/emulators.html\#module-desilike.emulators.taylor}} to generate approximate power spectrum multipoles for each tracer. \texttt{desilike} isolates the cosmology-dependent part of the perturbation theory integrals -- responsible for most of the computational cost -- from the nuisance-dependent part, allowing the Taylor expansion to be performed only over the cosmological parameters (including $\qbao$).
+We also include the BAO part of the theory when training our emulators in order to ensure consistency during evaluation, such that the modeled BAO observables are also 4th-order Taylor expansions in the cosmological parameters.